eyalroz/libgiddy/README.md

-# Giddy <br> A lightweight GPU decompression library
+# Giddy - A lightweight GPU decompression library

 Described in [this mini-paper](https://www.researchgate.net/publication/315834231_Faster_across_the_PCIe_bus_A_GPU_library_for_lightweight_decompression) in the [DaMoN 2017](http://daslab.seas.harvard.edu/damon2017/) workshop.